-Click the fullscreen arrows on the text editor toolbar to expand the note or description to the full height and width of your browser window.
+Click the full-screen arrows icon on the text editor toolbar to expand the note or description to the full height and width of your browser window.
 As you scroll down and up, the text editor toolbar will remain at the top of your screen.

 Add and comment on images

 You can add images inline so you do not need to attach additional documentation with rich media.
 Simply click the image icon from the text editor toolbar, choose your image, and click Attach.

 The text editor also supports copy/paste and drag-and-drop for quickly adding images.

 Once the image has been added to your description, grab the edges to resize the image depending on the level of detail you need.